Rhinoplasty: Procedural differences

+On the other hand, benefits of an open procedure include better visualization for surgical access, granting the surgeon greater tip precision.
+The open approach is therefore usually preferred for revision rhinoplasty.

+While the open technique provides direct visualization and greater control in complex cases, systematic reviews and meta-analyses show no significant difference in long-term functional or aesthetic outcomes (eg, NOSE and ROE scores) when compared to the closed approach.
+The choice of approach is primarily driven by surgeon expertise and the specific anatomical requirements of the patient.

 The "ethnic nose"

 The open rhinoplasty approach affords the plastic surgeon advantages of ease in securing grafts (skin, cartilage, bone) and, most importantly, in securing the nasal cartilage properly, and so better to make the appropriate assessment and remedy.
 This procedural aspect can be especially difficult in revision surgery, and in rhinoplastic alteration of the thick-skinned "ethnic nose" of the person of color.
 The study, Ethnic Rhinoplasty: a Universal Preoperative Classification System for the Nasal Tip (2009), reports that a nasal-tip classification system, based upon skin thickness, has been proposed to aid the surgeon in determining if an open rhinoplasty or a closed rhinoplasty can best correct the defect or deformity affecting the patient's nose.

 Cause

 Cause, the open and closed approaches to rhinoplastic correction resolve: (i) nasal pathologies (diseases intrinsic and diseases extrinsic to the nose); (ii) an unsatisfactory aesthetic appearance (disproportion); (iii) a failed primary rhinoplasty; (iv) an obstructed airway; and (v) congenital nose defects and deformities.